Please note: a valid prescription is required for all prescription medication.

 Interactions and Monitoring Cautions

-Nilotinib is processed partly through CYP3A4, a liver enzyme that many medicines can affect.
-Some antibiotics, antifungals, HIV medicines, seizure medicines, and heart rhythm drugs may raise or lower nilotinib levels or increase QT-related risk.
-Give your clinicians and pharmacist a complete list of prescriptions, nonprescription products, vitamins, herbal products, and supplements.
+Nilotinib is processed in part through CYP3A4, a liver enzyme affected by many medicines.
+Some antibiotics, antifungals, HIV medicines, seizure medicines, and heart-rhythm drugs may raise or lower nilotinib levels or add to QT-related risk.
+Share every medication, supplement, and herbal product with your oncology team and pharmacist.

-Grapefruit and grapefruit juice may increase nilotinib exposure and should generally be avoided with this medicine.
-St. John’s wort can reduce nilotinib levels and may affect treatment control.
-Acid-reducing medicines, including certain antacids, H2 blockers, and proton pump inhibitors, may require special timing or a different plan because they can affect absorption or overall safety.
+Grapefruit and grapefruit juice can increase nilotinib exposure and are generally avoided with this treatment.
+St. John’s wort can lower nilotinib levels and may reduce treatment control.
+Acid-reducing medicines, including antacids, H2 blockers, and proton pump inhibitors, may require timing changes or a different plan because they can affect absorption and safety.

-Monitoring is part of responsible use.
-The label describes ECG checks before starting treatment, about 7 days after starting, after dose changes, and periodically.
+Monitoring is part of responsible Tasigna use.
+Labeling describes ECG checks before treatment, about 7 days after starting, after dose changes, and periodically.
 Blood tests may be used to follow electrolytes, liver function, pancreas-related enzymes, glucose, cholesterol, and blood counts.
-These checks help clinicians decide whether the current plan remains appropriate.
+These results help determine whether the current plan remains appropriate.

-CML is often treated with a TKI, but these medicines are not interchangeable without a prescriber’s direction.
+CML is often treated with a TKI, but TKIs are not interchangeable without an individualized plan.
 Alternatives may include imatinib, dasatinib, bosutinib, ponatinib, or asciminib, depending on disease features and treatment history.
-Mutation testing, heart and vascular risk, lung history, liver function, diabetes, cholesterol, and other medicines can all affect selection.
+Mutation results, cardiovascular risk, lung history, liver tests, diabetes, cholesterol, and other medications can all affect selection.

 | Option | Drug type | Planning considerations |